Sign up to join over 85,000+ followers & subscribers

 Register & Test Locally

 Schedule at your nearest Pearson VUE center.
-Alberta (Canada) candidates contact APEGA first before registering with NCEES.
+For example, Alberta (Canada) candidates contact APEGA first before registering with NCEES.
+Similarly, if you are in UAE, contact the American University of Sharjah (AUS), get approved before registering online with NCESS.

 4